Last Updated on by Buayifa Ojeogwu

 Because if you don’t know these fees, you may be selling at a huge loss.
 And I don’t want that for you.

-So this post, we would cover Mercari fees, how to make changes, so they don’t kick you in the gut.
+In this post, we would talk about Mercari fees, and how to make changes so they don’t kick you in the gut.

 At least that’s how I felt when I found about about the processing fees.

 What Are The Fees For Selling On Mercari?